 - Library admission is free to Minnesota Genealogical Society (MGS), branch, or partner members.
 Non-members are expected to pay a $10 per visit usage fee.

 - If you would like research assistance from specialists for a particular country or ethnic group, MGS branches and partner groups schedule monthly sessions in the HRL.
-Plan your visit to connect with these experts.
+Consider planning your visit to connect with these experts.

 WHILE AT THE LIBRARY